Build or buy? The case for outsourcing recruitment in times of uncertainty.

 A fully outsourced recruitment model may not work for all organisations and, in the current climate, there is certainly an argument for taking things one step at a time.

-Whether a full outsourced or modular solution is considered, it is important to ensure that flexibility is built into the operating model and contract.
+Whether a fully outsourced or modular solution is considered, it is important to ensure that flexibility is built into the operating model and contract.

 Final thoughts

-There is no doubt that COVID-19 will continue to send shock waves across the global and domestic economies and that these will be experienced for months if not years to come.
-The ability to execute talent strategies that position businesses effectively for growth, while delivering the agility and flexibility to scale to rapidly changing business and economic conditions will be the hallmarks of successful talent acquisitions functions.
+The ability to execute talent strategies that position businesses effectively for growth, while delivering the agility and flexibility to scale to rapidly changing business and economic conditions will be the hallmarks of successful talent acquisition functions for years to come.
+Get in touch with Harrrier to find out how RPO can create the cost advantages you need.

 GET STARTED